 Ms. Lançon has collaborated with a myriad of distinguished conductors and celebrated artists, most notably Pierre Boulez, Daniel Barenboim, Esa-Pekka Salonen, Pinchas Zukerman, Kiri Te Kanawa, Renee Fleming, Anna Netrebko, Yo-Yo Ma, Yuja Wang, and Itzhak Perlman.
 In addition, she has worked with renowned composers John Adams and John Williams.

-Melanie has been a key performer on numerous broadcasts and recordings.
-She is featured in Peter Shickele’s 2006 video production P.D.Q.
-Bach in Houston: We Have a Problem! and as solo flutist in the film “Domus”, which accompanies designer John Saladino’s book featuring his Santa Barbara home, Villa.
-She was highlighted on CBS Miami in 2012, and can be heard on recordings with Seattle and Utah Symphony Orchestras.
+A key performer on numerous broadcasts and recordings, Ms. Lançon is featured in Peter Shickele’s video production P.D.Q.
+Bach in Houston: We Have a Problem! and as solo flutist in the film Domus, which accompanies designer John Saladino’s book, Villa.
+She was highlighted on CBS Miami in 2012, Minnesota Public Radio in 2015, and has recorded with Seattle, Utah, and Fort Worth Symphony Orchestras.

-Born and raised in Louisiana, Melanie received her Master’s degree from Rice University and earned her Bachelor’s degree with honors from Northwestern University, where she won the 2002 Concerto Competition.
-She credits her musical journey and influence to her principal teachers – Timothy Day, Walfrid Kujala, and Leone Buyse.
+A native of Baton Rouge, Louisiana, Ms. Lançon received her master’s degree from Rice University and earned her bachelor’s degree with honors from Northwestern University, where she won the school’s 2003 Concerto Competition.
+Her primary teachers include Walfrid Kujala, Leone Buyse, and Timothy Day.